racket/rhombus/design/keyword-rest/keyword-rest.md

 --------------

 The `&` operator has been used for appending strings.
-Option A resolves this in favor of rest arguments, while option B resolves this in favor of strings.
+Option A resolves this in favor of rest arguments with strings using `+&`, while option B resolves this in favor of strings by using `+&` for the rest marker instead.
 Another way of coercing other
 values to strings for string interpolation could be a function intended to be used with `@` at-expressions, like